kouta77/ReactJS-Login-with-Apollo-server/README.md

  # The server

-* Open 'server' folder and `run npm install`
+* Open a terminal/CMD and go to "/server" dir

+* Run `npm install` to install dependencies

-* Change .env `DATABASE_URL` to your local mysql database
+* Change `/.env` db variables to match your database

-* Run this command in the terminal (server folder) `npx prisma generate`
+* Run `npx prisma generate` in the terminal to generate prisma client

-* Open a terminal windows in the server folder and run this comand `npx prisma migrate dev --preview-feature` to migrate the model from schema to the db
+* Run `npx prisma migrate dev --preview-feature` to migrate the prisma schema to the db

+* Run `npm start` to run the server

 # NOTE:
-there should be an output like this: `Server ready at http://localhost:4000/`, if the port is not 4000, enter react_login(client)/src/backend/userMutations.js and change `GRAPTH_URL` to the right port value.
+there should be an output like this: `Server ready at http://localhost:4000/`, if the port is not 4000, enter react_login/src/backend/userMutations.js and change `GRAPTH_URL` to the right port value.

 # The client